Sleep and Cognitive Functioning

 We cycle between NREM and REM sleep several times during the course of a night, and while these cycles are typically about 90 minutes long, the amount of time we spend in NREM vs. REM changes, with more time spent in deep sleep earlier in the night and more time spent in REM later on.
-In either case, if we spend an insufficient amount of time asleep, memory consolidation will be impacted.
+In either case, if we spend an insufficient amount of time asleep, learning and memory consolidation will be impacted.
 (If you really want to learn something, forget the all-nighter.
 Study, then sleep well.)

 When we are sleep-deprived, not only have we impaired memory consolidation, we will also typically experience other types of deficits in cognitive functioning.
 These deficits are seen in domains including working memory, verbal learning, sustained attention, divided attention, inhibitory control, decision-making and emotional responses.
 Thus, without enough sleep, we are likely to struggle more with problem-solving, retaining information we hear, and staying on task.
 We are likely to make riskier decisions, and we will less able to form memories attached to positive emotions than negative emotions.